tinymce/beehive-flow/README.md

  - hotfix/FEATURE_CODE
  - spike/FEATURE_CODE

-Note, there is no "develop" branch and "main" is used instead of "master" as it is GitHub's new default.
+Note, there is no `develop` branch and `main` is used instead of `master` as it is GitHub's new default.

 Branch names are enforced and beehive-flow will fail if it encounters other branch names.